eb-del/mettle/content/Magic/Psyche.md

   -
 ---

 The **psyche** of a being (also commonly known as a **soul**) refers to the abstract and immaterial essence that constitutes consciousness and the state of self.
 The psyche includes the mind (as a thinking, conscious entity), but excludes the brain (as a physical organ).
 Memories, personality, ambitions, and one's perception of themselves are believed to be kept within the psyche.
 It is from the psyche that [[Eidolons]] (including ghosts) are formed.
-Only certain [[animals]] and [[humans]] are known to have a psyche.
+Only certain [[Animals|animals]] and [[Humans|humans]] are known to have a psyche.

 The discipline of magic that studies the psyche (predominantly in the context of resurrection) is [[egersis]].